-After forming a group, students select a research paper to present at the end of the course.
-We will provide a curated list of academic papers representing cutting edge and seminal research in ML / AI to select from.
-In all cases, groups will receive the same presentation duration in class.
 Custom Project: Students may also check with the instructor if they want to do a custom project.
 Note: The same or similar project(s) cannot be submitted or presented in multiple courses.
 Please check with the professor if you are not sure.

-Meeting with Professor: You will need to set up a meeting with the professor / TAs to go over the paper and obtain feedback and approval.
+Meeting with Professor: You will need to set up a meeting with the professor / TAs to go over the project idea and obtain feedback and approval.
+You should have a 1-2 slide presentation conveying the main idea and your plan for the project before we meet.
 We will send out links to help schedule meeting times during predefined blocks.

-The deliverable for the final project will be a slide deck designed to be submitted and presented at the end of the course.
+The deliverable for the final project will be a slide deck1 designed to be submitted and presented at the end of the course.
 Students will be evaluated on both the presentation and the content in the slides.
 The instructor will discuss project details in class.

 Projects will be evaluated on the following aspects: (a) clarity of thought and presentation, (b) depth of analysis, (c) insights obtained and (d) value to audience.
 Depth is valued more than a comprehensive but superficial presentation.
-Interpreting the model, results and learnings and providing your own perspective is valued more, rather than merely repeating what the paper says.
+Interpreting the model, results and learnings and providing your own perspective is valued more, rather than merely repeating what any source material says.